 BioSimulytics Wins University College Dublin’s 2019 Start - Up of the Year Award

 Tom Flanagan, UCD Director of Enterprise and Commercialisation, NovaUCD; BioSimulytics team members; Peter Doyle, commercial lead with Professor Niall English and Dr Christian Burnham, UCD School of Chemical and Bioprocess Engineering and Professor Orla Feely, UCD Vice-President for Research, Innovation and Impact.

-BioSimulytics, (http://biosimulytics.com/) which is developing a software platform to bring greater speed, certainty and product data quality to a critical part of the drug development process, has won the 2019 UCD Start-Up of the Year Award.
+BioSimulytics, ((opens in a new window)biosimulytics.ai) which is developing a software platform to bring greater speed, certainty and product data quality to a critical part of the drug development process, has won the 2019 UCD Start-Up of the Year Award.
 BioSimulytics won the Award, and a €32,000 prize fund, after being declared overall winner of the 2019 UCD VentureLaunch Accelerator Programme.